|MP 8.01.29||Hematopoietic Stem-Cell Transplantation for Hodgkin Lymphoma|

 Involvement of lymph node regions or structures on both sides of the diaphragm.
 These patients are further subdivided as follows:

 III-1: disease limited to spleen or upper abdomen

 Disseminated (multifocal) involvement of one or more extralymphatic organs, with or without associated lymph node involvement, or isolated extralymphatic organ involvement with distant (nonregional) nodal involvement.

-Only approximately 25-35% of patients with primary progressive or poor-risk recurrent HL achieve durable remission after autologous HSCT, with most failures being due to disease progression after transplant.
-Most relapses after transplant occur within 1–2 years, and once relapse occurs post-transplant, median survival is less than 12 months.
+Only approximately 25% to 35% of patients with primary progressive or poor-risk recurrent HL achieve durable remission after autologous HSCT, with most failures being due to disease progression after transplant.
+Most relapses after transplant occur within 1 to 2 years, and once relapse occurs posttransplant, median survival is less than 12 months.

 Autologous or myeloablative allogeneic hematopoietic stem-cell transplantation (HSCT) may be considered medically necessary in patients with primary refractory or relapsed Hodgkin lymphoma (HL).